-For the second year in a row, the District has seen an increase in the total equalized assessed value, this year resulting in a 6.0% increase in 2018 compared to 5.5% in 2017.
+For the second year in a row, the District has seen an increase in the total equalized assessed value, this year resulting in a 4.6% increase in 2019 compared to 6.0% in 2018.
 The majority of the Lombard Park District's tax base is residential, followed by retail and industrial.
 In regards to employment, the District provides a large source of employment opportunities to the local economy, employing over 350 people each year.
 Other top employers include: Lombard Elementary District 44, the Village Of Lombard, Beacon Hill Senior Living Community, Van Maur, and Lombard School District 45.
-With the continued economic growth, unemployment rates in Lombard continued to decrease in 2018 to 2.9% compared to 3.9% in 2017.
+With the continued economic growth, unemployment rates in Lombard continued to decrease in 2019 to 2.2% compared to 2018 to 2.9%.